rstudio/team-admin.rstudio.com/docs/using-rstudio-package-manager/using-rspm-packages.md

 allow-r-cran-repos-edit=0
 ```

-More details on configuring RStudio Server Pro with RSPM are provided in the
+More details on configuring RStudio Workbench with RSPM are provided in the
 documentation on
 [Configuring RStudio Server](https://docs.rstudio.com/rspm/admin/rstudio-server.html).